Virginia Governor's Bill To Ban Assault Weapons Fails, With Help From His Own Party

 The bill would have banned the sale or transfer of certain assault-style weapons in Virginia.
 It also would have made it illegal to possess silencers and magazines holding more than 12 rounds.

-Gov. Ralph Northam had championed the legislation, which was part of a series of eight gun-control measures he urged following last year's mass shooting at a Virginia Beach municipal complex in which 12 victims died.
+Gov. Ralph Northam, a Democrat, had championed the legislation, which was part of a series of eight gun-control measures the Virginia House passed earlier this year.
+The seven remaining bills are still being considered in the state Senate.

+Still, after Democrats' big gains last fall in the Virginia General Assembly — controlling the governor's mansion and both chambers of Virginia's General Assembly for the first time in a generation — changes in gun laws appeared on track to move forward unimpeded.

 A spokesperson for Northam, Alena Yarmosky, said in a statement to NPR that the governor was "disappointed" in the Senate panel's vote Monday.